Can Chickens Eat Plums? Some Parts are Toxic

 Half plum is recommended for adult chicken, and small pieces of plums for chicks but make them further small in tiny pieces to prevent choking.

 Ok, plums are good and safe to feed chickens, but due to the high sugar content too much consumption is not safe and causes indigestion.
-Just feed them as a supplement once or twice a week, this will help in their overall health
+Just feed them as a supplement once or twice a week, this will help their overall health.

 Higher than once or twice a week feeding of plums can lead to stopping laying eggs, worsen their health overall, cause loss of their plumage, begin biting at one another, etc.

-When your chickens stop laying eggs at some point or by some reasons read our article to start laying again or boost egg laying.
+When your chickens stop laying eggs at some point or for some reason read our article to start laying again or boost egg laying.

 How Should I Prepare Plums To Feed Chickens?